 This only shows an instantaneous view of the system: part of the security of a system is its maintenance over time.
 How difficult is it to maintain the security implementations over time?
 In the following chart, I continue looking at openssh-portable, but extracting its commit history (via GitHub) over time for the specific files used for sandboxing.

-Linux has a whopping seven-fold increase in reference complexity, and even more for source complexity, over OpenBSD and FreeBSD.
-Landlock showed promise as a simpler alternative, but has since grown in complexity.
-OpenBSD and FreeBSD rank roughly equivalently, with the former having increased mildly in complexity.
+Linux's seccomp is far more complicated: it has a seven-fold increase in reference complexity, and even more for source complexity, over OpenBSD and FreeBSD.
+Landlock showed promise as a simpler Linux alternative.
+The maintenance burden for seccomp, as illustrated by openssh-portable, is considerable.

 Ominously,